Written on Jul 10, 2019 10:09:37 AM

 5.)
 Leg Injury

 Another common injury from motorcycle accidents involves injuries not only to the leg, but also to the knees and feet.
 When these types of injuries occur, it will most likely not have a fatal outcome; however, the injury could grow into something worse if not permanently disabling.
-Injuries to the lower extremities include shattered or fractured bones or knees.
-Legs or feet can become broken, and injuries will more often than not include scrapes, large cuts, or road rash due to skidding, and even severe bruising can occur.
-Protective leather clothing as well as kneepads can be worn.
-Even protected, severe injuries may occur.
-Long pants, motorcycle boots, and safe driving are all methods of proactivity against unsafe chances on the road.
-Every precaution is an extra step to safer driving.
+Injuries to the lower body include shattered or fractured bones in the legs, knees, and feet.
+Protective leather clothing and kneepads should be worn to protect these lower extremities.

-Every time you mount your motorcycle, you take a risk on the road.
-Protecting yourself greatly lessens those risks’ enabling yourself to live a longer life.
-Be sure to visit the hospital for very and any injury attained by a motorcycle accident, and take pictures of your injuries if you were the one hit.
-Do not try to do anything you are not comfortable with, and do not be reckless while riding your bike.
-If you are riding with your friends, be sure to ride with friends who are also taking precautionary measures against an accident.
-Riding with other experienced drivers is in itself a precautionary measure; ride with others who are not risks to themselves or others, and be sure not to be a risk yourself.
-Wear your safety gear every time you ride, and treat any injuries you endure.
-Riding your bike should be a fun and safe endeavor, especially at the start of a new year.
+Every time you ride your motorcycle, you take a risk on the road.
+Protecting yourself greatly lessens the risks enabling yourself to live a longer life.
+Be sure to visit the hospital for any injury attained by a motorcycle accident, and take pictures of your injuries if you were the one hit.
+If you are riding with your friends, be sure to ride with those who are also taking precautionary measures against an accident (riding with other experienced motorcyclists is in itself a precautionary measure).
+Lastly, the NHSTA also shows that 28% of motorcycle riders killed in 2017 were drunk, so never drink and bike.
+Be sure to also check out our story on the 6 Most Common Causes of Motorcycle Accidents, and if you’ve been a victim in a motorcycle accident due to the negligence of another driver, contact the experts at Lowman Law Firm to discuss your case.